 More Tips to Stay Anonymous Online

 Using a VPN with no logs is an important step to being anonymous online.
 But it's not the only step you need to take.

-To stay truly anonymous online even when using one of these trusted VPN services, there are still things to keep in mind.
+To stay truly anonymous online there are still things to keep in mind, even when using one of these trusted VPN services.

 For example, when engaged in any activities you want to keep totally private when using your VPN service (for example, download torrents anonymously), do not use the same IP address for other activities that could be cross-referenced back to you.